 How to Negotiate Executive Compensation

 These best practices can be used to negotiate your next executive compensation plan.
-Following these steps can increase your chances of getting a compensation package that makes you feel valued and motivates you to perform at your best.
+Following these steps can increase your chances of getting a compensation package that makes you feel valued, while also maximizing your marketability as an executive candidate.

 1. Determine your upper and lower salary limits and any must-haves.